mageplaza/magento-2-product-labels-graphql/README.md

 # Magento 2 Product Labels GraphQL / PWA

+**Magento Product Labels GraphQL is now a part of Mageplaza Product Labels that adds GraphQL features; this supports PWA Studio.**

 [Mageplaza Product Labels for Magento 2](https://www.mageplaza.com/magento-2-product-labels/) is a useful tool that helps you display the specific announcements on a product in a way more attractive and noticeable.

 The extension uses visual-catching labels to display with the products instead of boring texts or announcements.
 When customers visit your store, they can see the label attached to a specific product and immediately know the message you want to convey.
 The content of product labels can be sales, discount percentage, free shipping, hot deal, bestsellers, or new items.